Academic ranks in the United Kingdom

-Academic ranks in the United Kingdom are the titles, relative seniority and responsibility of employees in universities.
+Academic ranks in the United Kingdom are the titles, relative seniority and responsibility of academic staff employed in universities.
 In general the country has three academic career pathways: one focused on research, one on teaching, and one that combines the two.

 Professors

 In the United Kingdom, like most Commonwealth countries (excluding Australia and Canada), as well as in Ireland, traditionally a professor held either an established chair or a personal chair.
 An established chair is established by the university to meet its needs for academic leadership and standing in a particular area or discipline and the post is filled from a shortlist of applicants; only a suitably qualified person will be appointed.
 A personal chair is awarded specifically to an individual in recognition of their high levels of achievements and standing in their particular area or discipline.

 In most universities, professorships are reserved for only the most senior academic staff, and other academics are generally known as 'lecturers', 'senior lecturers' and 'readers' (in some Commonwealth countries such as Australia, New Zealand and South Africa, the title 'associate professor' can be used instead of 'reader').
 In some countries, senior lecturers are generally paid the same as readers, but the latter title is awarded primarily for research excellence, and traditionally carries higher prestige.
 Traditionally, heads of departments and other senior academic leadership roles within a university were undertaken by professors.

 During the 1990s, however, the University of Oxford introduced Titles of Distinction, enabling their holders to be termed professors or readers while holding academic posts at the level of lecturer.
 This results in a two-tier professoriate, with statutory professors – or named chairs – having higher status than the relatively recently created category of titular professors.
 Similar hierarchies among the professoriate exist in a small number of other UK universities.
 Some universities, including the University of Exeter, University of Reading, University of Warwick, Staffordshire University, Swansea University, University of Birmingham and Kingston University have adopted the style of 'associate professor' in lieu of 'reader'.
 The varied practices these changes have brought about have meant that academic ranks in the United Kingdom and in Australia are no longer quite as consistent as they once were.

 In 2021, the University of Cambridge introduced a new structure.
 The academic rank structure is superseded by the new structure.

 In the UK the title 'Professor' has historically been reserved for full professors, with lecturers, senior lecturers, and readers generally addressed by their academic qualification (Dr for the holder of a doctorate, Mr/Mrs/Miss/Ms/Mx otherwise).
 However, the current University of Oxford Style Guide now notes that Associate Professors "may, if they wish, use the title of ‘Professor’, or they may keep their previous title of ‘Dr’.
 As in the USA, the title of 'professor emeritus' may be awarded to a retired or former professor, who may well retain formal or informal links with the institution where the chair was formerly held.